The GWM Ora is a five-seater five-door warm hatchback.

 The electric car can be charged at up to 11kW AC/67kW DC using a Type 2/CCS2 port.

-How to Charge a GWM Ora
+How and Where to Charge a GWM Ora

-GWM Ora Charging Port
+GWM Ora Charging Station, Port and Plug Type

 The GWM Ora charging port uses the CCS standard, which features a combined AC and DC inlet port.
 The top portion of the inlet is for the Type 2 connector, which is used for AC charging at home, work or at public chargers (e.g. shopping centre car parks).